stackbuilders/dotenv-hs/README.md

 A `False` in the `configVerbose` means that Dotenv will not print any message when loading the envs.
 A `True` means that Dotenv will print a message when a variable is loaded.

-`configDryRyn` is similar to `confifVerbose`, but it will print out the loaded variables prior to program execution.
+`configDryRyn` is similar to `configVerbose`, but it will print out the loaded variables prior to program execution.
+When `configDryRyn` is `True`, Dotenv will not execute the program.

 A `False` on `allowDuplicates` means that Dotenv will not allow duplicate keys, and instead it will throw an error.
 A `True` means that Dotenv will allow duplicate keys, and it will use the last one defined in the file (default behavior).